autogluon/autogluon/README.md

 ### Hands-on Tutorials / Talks

 Below is a curated list of recent tutorials and talks on AutoGluon.
-For a full list, refer to [here](AWESOME.md#full-talk-list).
+A comprehensive list is available [here](AWESOME.md#videos--tutorials).

 | Title                                                                                                                    | Format   | Location                                                                         | Date       |
 |--------------------------------------------------------------------------------------------------------------------------|----------|----------------------------------------------------------------------------------|------------|